 I’m a freelance programmer based in Haslemere, Surrey, UK.

-I’m usually open to new and interesting opportunities so do please get in touch if you have a project I may be able to help with.
+I’m usually open to new and interesting opportunities so do please get in touch if you have something I may be able to help with.

 Please see my full CV for details of past work.